 Shit just got real.
 First of all because I now have somewhere to pour the leftover coffee from the pot that sits there a little too long and gets dumped at the end of the day, and secondly because I can now make iced coffee without even thinking twice about how bad it’s going to taste thanks to the melted water.

 If you’re an iced coffee lover like me, give this a try.
 There’s no special secret to tell, just, you know, let some coffee cool a bit and dump it in the tray (I refuse to pour steaming hot coffee in there because I’m terrified of ingesting plastic).
 I recommend dedicating one specific tray to this, because I don’t think I’ll be getting the coffee scent out of it anytime soon.

-This entry was posted in Food and tagged coffee ice cubes, iced coffee.
+This entry was posted in Food and tagged coffee ice cubes, diy iced coffee, iced coffee, pinterest.